k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 #### Rules Combination and Hierarchy

 Multiple rules can be defined for the same data platform.
 The purpose of creating multiple rules is to allow variations of the Discovery process execution for different elements.
-For example, one may need to set a higher sample size for some datasets or execute a certain plugin on a selected dataset or schema only.
+For example, one may need to set a larger sample size for some datasets or execute a specific plugin on a designated dataset or schema.

 When multiple rules are defined for the same data platform, they adhere to the following hierarchy:

-- When multiple rules apply on the same process element, the most specific rule takes precedence.
+- When multiple rules apply on the same process element, the most specific one takes priority.

-**Example of rules combination and hierarchy**
+**Example of rule combinations and hierarchy**

-The below image shows three rules defined for the **AdventureWorks** data platform:
+The below image presents three rules defined for the **AdventureWorks** data platform:

 ![](../images/discovery_pipeline_h.png)

 - **Rule1** defines one or more overrides applied on all elements of the AdventureWorks.
 - **Rule2** defines a filter on Sales schema.
 This rule implies that the Sales schema is excluded from the Crawler on the AdventureWorks.
-- **Rule3** defines an override that should be applied on the specified datasets of the Person schema only.
-This rule implies that plugins applied on these datasets are only those defined in the **Rule3**.
+- **Rule3** defines an override that applies only to the specified datasets of the Person schema.
+This means that for this dataset, only the plugins defined in **Rule3** are applied.
+Having the most specific criteria, this rule takes priority.

 ## Adding New Plugins